thrasher-corp/gocryptotrader/web/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/thrasher-/gocryptotrader)](https://goreportcard.com/report/github.com/thrasher-/gocryptotrader)

-This web package is part of the GoCryptoTrader codebase
+This web package is part of the GoCryptoTrader codebase.

 ## This is still in active development